FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 3. unregisterBalanceGovernor

-Cancels the asset management permission of the registered account, and only the chain administrator account has this permission.。
+Cancels the asset management permission of the registered account, and only the chain administrator account has this permission。

 Parameters